LiyuZer/NBL-ML-Library-/README.md

-Neural Network Library
+# Neural Network Library

-Overview
+## Introduction
-This neural network library is crafted to enable the creation and optimization of any computational node structure, delivering the intended output with efficiency.
-It's designed with flexibility in mind, allowing users to build and tailor their neural network models to specific requirements.
+This neural network library is specifically designed to facilitate the construction and optimization of any computational node structure, aiming to produce the desired output efficiently.
+It is ideal for those who need a flexible and customizable neural network solution.

-Key Features
+## Features
-Dynamic Tree for Automatic Differentiation: At the heart of this library is a dynamic tree structure that facilitates automatic differentiation.
-This feature is crucial for optimizing neural network training, making the calculation of gradients both accurate and efficient.
+- **Dynamic Tree for Automatic Differentiation**: Implements a dynamic tree structure crucial for automatic differentiation, optimizing the training process by accurately and efficiently calculating gradients.

-Pre-Made Layers: To streamline the development process, the library includes pre-made layers such as convolution and feed-forward layers.
-These are optimized for single-threaded environments and do not require GPU support, making the library accessible for a wide range of users and systems.
+- **Pre-Made Layers**: Includes ready-to-use convolutional and feed-forward layers, optimized for single-thread and non-GPU environments, simplifying the development process.

-Non-GPU Optimization: Understanding the resource constraints in various environments, this library is finely tuned for optimal performance on non-GPU systems, ensuring high efficiency even in single-thread environments.
+- **Optimized for Non-GPU Use**: Fine-tuned for high performance in single-threaded, non-GPU systems, ensuring accessibility and efficiency across various hardware configurations.